-Merritt-Harrison has provided consultancy support to a leading NHS foundation trust for over twenty years.
+Merritt-Harrison provided consultancy support to a leading NHS foundation trust for over twenty years.
 We undertook a review of the trust’s central production unit, carried out market research into patient catering services, developed a marketing plan for catering services and provided expert advice to the interview panel for senior catering management appointments.
 The consultancy was subsequently appointed to prepare an outline business case for a new methodology for delivering a cost-effective, quality catering service.
 Following preparation of a long list of service delivery options, the preferred options were costed using financial modelling and developed into the full business case.
 We supported the implementation of the chosen option, including design of the catering facilities, value engineering and provision of advice through to completion of the project.
 On the instruction of the trust, the consultancy also prepared, within a highly restricted time frame, a coffee shop concept, design and business plan for a retail catering facility for outpatients, staff and visitors.

 Merritt-Harrison was commissioned by a housing association to undertake an operational and financial review of catering provision at one of its care homes and to comment on plans for the design and operation of a new catering facility at another location.
 A business development feasibility study also examined the potential to provide catering to third parties and residents of other homes within the group.
-The consultancy has continued to provide support with the management of catering services, including monitoring of food quality, health and safety, attendance and advice at staff recruitment interviews, mentoring of management in menu costing and food allergen training for all catering staff.
+The consultancy provided further support with the management of catering services, including monitoring of food quality, health and safety, attendance and advice at staff recruitment interviews, mentoring of management in menu costing and food allergen training for all catering staff.